bodywork-ml/bodywork-core/README.md

 ## Where do I Install Bodywork?

-Bodywork is distributed as a Python package that exposes a CLI for configuring Kubernetes to run Bodywork deployments.
-For example, a pipeline hosted on GitHub can be scheduled to run every evening with one command,
+Bodywork is distributed as a Python package that exposes a command line interface for configuring Kubernetes to run Bodywork deployments.
+It takes just one command to schedule a pipeline hosted on GitHub to run every evening,

 <div align="center">
 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/bodywork-cronjob-create.png" width="610" height="220"/>